publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch137/m__us_usc_t10_s2334.md

              in advance of—

-                (i) any certification under section 2366a or 2366b of this title;
+                (i) any decision to grant milestone approval pursuant to section 2366a or 2366b of this title;

                 (ii) any decision to enter into low-rate initial production or full-rate production;